ada-x64/cubething.dev/static/posts/building_this_site.md

 Anyways, let's talk about how this site was actually built.

 [Fresh](https://fresh.deno.dev) is a server-side rendering framework based on the [islands architecture](https://jasonformat.com/islands-architecture/).
 It's built with speed in mind - and yeah, it's fast!
 I have not measured the latency or compared it to Node.js, but there is a palpable difference in performance.
-Fresh gives you the advantage of a modern development experience using Preact (a lightweight React alternative) and comes with a Twind plugin (a lightweight Tailwind alternative).
+Fresh gives you the advantage of a modern development experience using [Preact](https://preactjs.com) (a lightweight React alternative) and comes with a [Twind](https://twind.style) plugin (a lightweight Tailwind alternative).
 So, you get the convenience of working with JSX/TSX and CSS-in-JS and the speed of server-side rendering.

 Almost everything is statically rendered on the backend.
 Only the components stored in the `islands/` directory will be rendered client-side.
 The biggest trade-off of this design IMO is that you may not get access to tools like the React inspector.
 For this website, that was not an issue anyways.

-### Markdown and Dependency Management
+### Dependency Management

-To create the blog, I followed [this blog post](https://deno.com/blog/build-a-blog-with-fresh).
+To create the blog, I followed [this Deno.com blog post](https://deno.com/blog/build-a-blog-with-fresh).
 However, I didn't particularly like the way gfm renders markdown, so I switched to [markdown-it](https://github.com/markdown-it/markdown-it).
 This was a foreign dependency!

 There are several ways to install dependencies in Deno.
 The primary option is to use a direct URL import.